How to Make Centipede Grass Thicker and Fuller

 Don’t add any nitrogen fertilizer in September and November because the grass is dormant.
 However, apply 1 pound of potassium per 1000 square feet before the first expected frost to improve the turf’s hardiness to cold and diseases.

 An excellent fertilizer to use here could be 1.6 pounds of muriate of potash per 1000 square feet.
-Two pounds of sulfate of potash per 1000 square feet is another alternative to use if the soil test indicated higher than 6.0 soil pH level.
+Two pounds of sulfate of potash per 1000 square feet is another alternative to use if the soil test indicated a higher than 6.0 soil pH level.
 Lime can also be added to raise pH lower than 5.0.

 Fertilizing centipede grass timely with the appropriate lawn food will produce a greener, denser, and thicker centipedegrass lawn.